Guide authored by PCOS supplement provider, Fertility Family.

 Maintain a healthy weight

-The weight gain caused by the hormonal imbalances of PCOS, which can be worsened by the menopause, can lead to problems later in life.
-These can include a greater risk of heart attack and type 2 diabetes (caused by the insulin resistance that your body develops).
+The weight gain caused by the hormonal imbalances of PCOS, which can be worsened by the menopause, will often lead to health problems later in life.
+These can be serious and include a greater risk of heart attack and type 2 diabetes and cancer of the womb lining (endometrium).
 The steps that you can take to keep your weight managed easily include:

-- Limiting unhealthy carbohydrates and sweet drinks, instead opting for complex carbohydrates such as those found in whole grains, rice and beans
+- Limiting unhealthy snacks and sweet drinks, instead opting for complex carbohydrates such as those found in whole grains, rice and barley to avoid sugar cravings.

 - Eat lots of fresh fruits and vegetables

-- Reduce portion sizes, using smaller plates in order to achieve this more easily
+- Eat every four hours to avoid cravings and reduce portion sizes, using smaller plates in order to achieve this more easily

 - Speak to your GP if you are concerned about your weight as they will be able to make recommendations specific to your needs